PORCELAIN TILE CLEANING With Heavy Buildup of Soap Scum

 Q. I have 2" x 2" porcelain tiles for my shower floor.
 It accumulates a dark soap scum, etc. sticky buildup that is hard to remove.
 A regular scrub brush does not cut through to clean the tile.
 What products/tools are the best and safest to use.
 I was told that steel wool would be good to use or a 220 fine grit screen file.
 What are your recommendations?
 Also, it was sealed when installed.
 Should the floors and walls be resealed once a year?
 Your advice would be greatly appreciated.
 Thanks!

-A. Use a good quality soap film remover and a scrub pad -- the stainless steel or copper type.
+A. Use a good quality soap film remover, available at Stone Care Central, and a stainless steel or copper scrub pad.

 As for the sealing, yes, it would be good to seal the grout lines and the tile (if it is the porous type) once a year.